 WhiskyCast is where it all begins.
-Now in our 9th year, each weekly episode brings you the latest in whisky news, along with the latest events, tasting notes, comments from other listeners, and the weekly “In-Depth” segment features interviews with the people who help make whisky the “water of life”.
-You can listen to episodes here or subscribe with iTunes or your favorite podcast app.
+Now in our 12th year, we bring you the latest whisky news each week along with events, tasting notes, comments from other listeners, and the weekly “In-Depth” segment features interviews with the people who help make whisky the “water of life”.
+You can download or stream episodes here, subscribe with Apple Podcasts, or use our RSS feed to subscribe with your favorite podcast app.

 Bonus coverage from the Victoria Whisky Festival, as the local Scottish community gathered to celebrate the 250th anniversary of the birth of Robert Burns.
 We’ll hear from Euan Mitchell of Isle of Arran, the only distiller authorized to use the Burns name on Scotch whisky.
 Warning: This episode contains bagpipe music! 😉

 This week, WhiskyCast is in British Columbia for the Victoria Whisky Festival!
 It may be the only whisky festival with ticket scalpers because of the many whisky lovers in the area, and distilleries came from all over the world to show off their whiskies.
 We’ll hear from Andrew Currie, who’s building Vancouver Island’s first single malt distillery…along with Ron Stothers of Alberta’s Highwood Distillers, Peter Currie of Springbank, Andrew Gray of Bruichladdich, and Ashok Chokalingam of Amrut.
 There’s also news about thieves hitting the old Rosebank Distillery…and stealing the stills!

 Read More »